 There is not much known of Ghali from when he was younger, only that he was born to Tunisian immigrant parents in a poor Milan neighborhood.
 However, from sleeping on carpets, the boy grew to be one of Italy’s greatest rappers.

 Known for fusing hip-hop with blends of Italian and Tunisian culture, Ghali’s music is definitely eargasmic.
 One of his singles, “Ninna nanna,” has been hugely successful.
-It topped the Italian charts and was four times Platinum.
+It topped the Italian charts and was certified Platinum four times.

 As one of the voices of a new generation, Ghali is definitely an Italian musical phenomenon to watch.
 Major local newspapers like La Repubblica have praised him, calling the rapper “a blessing.”